seek-oss/skuba/.changeset/new-crabs-buy.md

 'skuba': patch
 ---

-templates/\*: Use `propagate-environment` for docker-compose buildkite plugin
+templates/\*: Use `propagate-environment` for Docker Compose Buildkite plugin

-This simplifies the Docker Compose environment variable configuration which is required for Buildkite and Github integrations.
+This simplifies the Docker Compose environment variable configuration which is required for Buildkite and GitHub integrations.

 docker-compose.yml: